Álvaro Lins: Literary work at the Academia Brasileira de Letras

 On April 5, 1955, at the age of 42, he was unanimously elected to become the fourth occupant of chair 17 of the Brazilian Academy of Letters, vacant after the death of Edgar Roquette-Pinto, being received by the academic João Neves da Fontoura on July 7, 1956.

 Other jobs

-Álvaro Lins was the president of the 1st Inter-American Conference of Amnesty for Exiles and Political Prisoners of Spain and Portugal, based at the São Paulo Law School in 1960, and director of the Literary Supplement of the Daily News between March 1961 and June 1964.
+Lins was Brazilian ambassador to Portugal from November 1956 to October 1959.
+He was the president of the 1st Inter-American Conference of Amnesty for Exiles and Political Prisoners of Spain and Portugal, based at the São Paulo Law School in 1960, and director of the literary supplement of the Daily News between March 1961 and June 1964.
 In 1962, he headed the Brazilian delegation to the World Peace Congress, held in Moscow.
 Retiring from the newspaper in 1964, Álvaro Lins devoted his last years to writing books.
-On 30 December 1957 he was awarded the Grand Cross of the Military Order of Christ of Portugal and on 28 December 1994 he was awarded a posthumous title with the Grand Cross of the Order of Liberty of Portugal.
+On 30 December 1957, he was awarded the Grand Cross of the Military Order of Christ of Portugal and on 28 December 1994 he was awarded a posthumous title with the Grand Cross of the Order of Liberty of Portugal.